telerik/blazor-ui/common/message-box/readme.md

 * The `Index` page shows a confirm dialog that shows an alert dialog when the user presses Yes.
 The `FetchData` page shows how you can confirm the deletion of a record in a grid through a custom command button.

 Thanks to [sylvainonweb](https://github.com/sylvainonweb) for sharing this example.

+You can also find a component approach that implements similar logic in the [Confirm Button](https://github.com/telerik/blazor-ui/tree/master/common/confirm-button) example.